-Comporta.biz was established to assist the visiting tourist and resident navigate this exclusive estate, referred to locally as the “Herdade da Comporta.”
+Comporta.biz provides the visiting tourist or resident the required information to navigate this exclusive estate, referred to locally as the “Herdade da Comporta.”

-Although, Comporta is the name of one of the villages within the estate, it is also used to refer to the entire area which covers an expanse of some 14,500 hectares and has helped tourism spread to local towns and villages including nearby Melides, Grandola and Alcacer do Sal.
+Although, Comporta is the name given to the main village within the estate, it is also used to refer to the entire area which covers an expanse of some 14,500 hectares and has helped tourism spread to local towns and villages including nearby Melides, Grandola and Alcacer do Sal.

 Comporta is located on the Atlantic Coast and offers some of the best beaches in Portugal which meander for fifty kilometres from Troia at the northern tip of the Peninsula down to Melides village, encapsulating the Sado Estuary and nature reserve along the Litoral Alentejo.